Dub1n/SVR-GUI/README.md

 ===================

 Improvements and adjustments in any and every way are very welcome.
-Here are the changes that I would make with enough time and experience:
+Here are the changes that I would make with enough time and experience that work on would be very helpful and much appreciated:

 - Check if all the number inputs are not valid and not empty
 - Force quit function